By Ben

 things to do in Tashkent

-The symphony of haggling voices, the clinking of vendor’s scales, and the vivid colours of traditional crafts create a memorable experience.
+The symphony of haggling voices, the clinking of vendor’s scales, and the vivid colours create a memorable experience.

 things to do in Tashkent